Humour in translation: Translation difficulties

 Colloquial expressions and conventions in the source language can cause humour or result in a strange interpretation from the listener or reader in instances when they are not translated into equivalent expressions or conventions in the target language, and instead are translated mechanically or word-for-word.

 Difficulties with translation can arise from differences in word order, or from culture-bound expressions, and often also because of the inflexibility of machine translation.
 Also, it is due partly to the existence of multiple cultural, linguistic and semantic factors which requires machine translation to be supplemented by a human translator to convey the intended message of the source text.

 Translation difficulties can therefore cause translation errors, which can result in humour.
 A more specific elaboration of various causes of translation errors is discussed below.

 Translation error types and resultant humour

 Below are some components of linguistic stimulus theories that attempts to explain the way humour might be derived from translations, as adapted from "Accidental Humor in International Public Notices Displayed in English" by M. Farghal in 2006.

-External factors like cultural awareness, time considerations, social class and educational considerations, along with internal factors like situation and narrative strategy also plays a big part in the effect of translation on humour.
+External factors like cultural awareness, time considerations, social class and educational considerations, along with internal factors like situation and narrative strategy also play a big part in the effect of translation on humour.

 Ambiguity

 Words that are homonymic, paronymic, alliterative or rhyming, or metalinguistic devices of language can be used to produce humour.
 Also, wordplay which includes the use of puns, one liners, limericks, witticisms, among various others, can be another way to produce humour.

-For example, these are some funny translations done by machine translators:
+For example, these are some humorous translations done by machine translators: